codegen¶

 This module contains source code dedicated to generating C code from matrices generated from sympy.physics.mechanics.

-class pydy.codegen.c_code.CMatrixGenerator(arguments, matrices, cse=True)[source]
+- class pydy.codegen.c_code.CMatrixGenerator(arguments, matrices, cse=True, verify_arguments=False)[source]¶

 This class generates C source files that simultaneously numerically evaluate any number of SymPy matrices.

-class pydy.codegen.cython_code.CythonMatrixGenerator(arguments, matrices, prefix='pydy_codegen', cse=True)[source]
+- class pydy.codegen.cython_code.CythonMatrixGenerator(arguments, matrices, prefix='pydy_codegen', cse=True)[source]¶

 This class generates the Cython code for evaluating a sequence of matrices.
 It can compile the code and return a Python function.

-__init__(arguments, matrices, prefix='pydy_codegen', cse=True)[source]
+- __init__(arguments, matrices, prefix='pydy_codegen', cse=True)[source]¶

-argumentssequences of sequences of SymPy Symbol or Function.
+- argumentssequences of sequences of SymPy Symbol or Function.

 Each of the sequences will be converted to input arrays in the Cython function.
-All of the symbols/functions contained in matrices need to be in the sequences, but the sequences can also contain extra symbols/functions that are not contained in the matrices.
+All of the symbols/functions contained in

 A sequence of the matrices that should be evaluated in the function.
 The expressions should contain only sympy.Symbol or sympy.Function that are functions of me.dynamicsymbols._t.

-prefixstring, optional
+- prefixstring, optional

 The desired prefix for the generated files.

-cseboolean
+- cseboolean

-Find and replace common sub-expressions in matrices if True.
+Find and replace common sub-expressions in

 Returns a function which evaluates the matrices.

-tmp_dirstring
+- tmp_dirstring

 The path to an existing or non-existing directory where all of the generated files will be stored.

-verboseboolean
+- verboseboolean

 If true the output of the completed compilation steps will be printed.